waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 If none of this solves the problem, you are very welcome to [contact us](https://support.waterlinked.com/en/knowledge), and we will be happy to support you.

+#### Connection to BlueROV2 lost when connecting Underwater GPS to FXTI

+The current draw by the FXTI can exceed 500 mA when connecting the Underwater GPS to the PLC network.
+This can then cause the FXTI to become unstable if it's connected to a standard USB 2.0 port on the computer since USB 2.0 allows for a maximum of 500 mA current draw.
+There are two know solutions:

+1. Connect the USB lead of the FXTI to a USB 3.0/3.1 compatible USB-A port.
+USB 3.0/3.1 allows for a maximum of 900 mA current draw.
+A USB 3.0/3.1 compatible USB-A port should be recognized by its blue plastic parts.

+2. Add a separate power source to the [Fathom-X](https://bluerobotics.com/store/comm-control-power/tether-interface/fathom-x-tether-interface-board-set-copy/) inside the FXTI.
+The Fathom-X board has screw terminals marked BATT which can attach to a 7-28V DC power source.

 ### Water Linked software updates

 Keep the Water Linked software [up to date](../../sw-update).
 The GUI should notify when an update is available, but the current version can also be checked at [192.168.2.94/#/about](http://192.168.2.94/#/about).